hfndb/cookware-headless-ice/docs/configuration.md

 + *sourceMapping*: For Babel.
 Output source maps and fullfil requirements for [source-map-support](https://www.npmjs.com/package/source-map-support)
 + *sourceVersion*: For Babel.
 Possible values: es2015, es2016, es2017, es2018.
 + *useWatch*: For local development server.
 If true, will transcompile if a source file changes.
++ *removeObsolete / exclude*: An array with files which will be excluded from auto-removal.
 + *apps*: Main browser app files, compressed and with dependencies merged into it from node modules and other source.
 Each bundle is defined as follows:
 ```
 {